ThomasBrouwer/kmeans_missing/README.md

 We iterate until no points change cluster anymore.

 The cluster assignments can then be retrieved as an from KMeans.cluster_assignments, or as a matrix from KMeans.clustering_results.

+If a cluster becomes empty, we either reassign its centroid randomly ('random'), or assign the point furthest away from its current cluster centroid ('singleton').

+Usage is as follows:
+- kmeans = KMeans(X,M,K,resolve_empty='random')
+- kmeans.initialise()
+- kmeans.cluster()
+- return kmeans.clustering_results